tomjoht/tomjoht.github.io/_posts/2018/7/2018-07-03-reflections-on-throwaway-mentality.md

 categories:
 - writing
 keywords:
-summary: "When should you fix a broken process and when should you simply throw it away?
+description: "When should you fix a broken process and when should you simply throw it away?
 Sometimes we continue on within broken processes for years; it might make sense to systematically try to fix broken processes &mdash; to a point."
 bitlink: http://bit.ly/fixversusthrowaway
 ---